kaizencc/github-merit-badger/README.md

 ### Badge Type

 This is an ad-hoc property that allows you to toggle between different types of badge allocation mechanisms, now and in the future.
-The currently accepted values are `total` (the default) and `leaderboard`.
+The currently accepted values are `achievement` (the default) and `leaderboard`.

 If you specify `leaderboard`, then the Action returns badges related to _how a user compares to other contributors in the repository_.
 Consider the following example usage: